 Thank you to everyone who helped us achieve some form of Wrap Up Brighton and Hove 2020.
 In 2020, we collected several van loads of coats and other warm items of clothing from homes & businesses with the help of Jim Deans at Sussex Homeless Support.
 These were passed on to the homeless and families in need, who thank you for your generosity.

-It was not possible to run a normal Wrap Up this year with members of the public donating to us at central locations, like Brighton Train Station, given the current circumstances.
+It was not possible to run a normal Wrap Up last year in 2020, with members of the public donating to us at central locations like Brighton Train Station, given the current circumstances.
 We did manage to coordinate a scaled down version with the help of some of our partners, including our star supporters Hove Park School, who filled a van with all their donations.
 We are now looking forward to a Covid free collection planned for the end of this year.
-Please check back here & also our social media, Facebook & Twitter, for the proposed dates in November 2021 as well as any last minute updates due to further pandemic restrictions.
+Please check back here & also our social media, Facebook & Twitter, for more details about the proposed collection on 15th, 16th and 17th November 2021 as well as any last minute updates due to further pandemic restrictions.

 A little more about Wrap Up…